Caceresenzo/42/wip/rainfall/level3/walkthrough.md

 hello
 ```

-But giving `printf`'s specifiers, it starts to break.
+But giving a `printf`'s specifiers, it starts to break.

 ```bash
 $ echo '%s' | ./level3